FrankHubeny/BiblicalChronology/Introduction_to_Hebrew_Kings.md

 (intro)=
-# Introduction to Hebrew Kings and Biblical Chronology
+# Introduction to Biblical Chronology

 There are three parts to this book.